jorgecombalia/docs/userguide/installation.rst

     **Alternative install for Debian based distributions (Ubuntu, Raspbian)**

-    You can use the ``apt-get`` program for installing biicode using our APT repository:
+    You can use the ``apt-get`` program to install biicode through the APT repository:

     Quick install: